Iceland’s Ring Road: the ultimate road trip experience

 Few Tips for the Ring Road Trip

-- Keep at least 7 days to complete the trip.
+- Keep at least 7 days to enjoy the trip.

 - Keep an eye on the weather.
 It is very fickle in Iceland.

-- Keep a healthy stock of water and snacks.
+- Keep a healthy stock of water and snacks in your car.

 - Download maps on your smartphone before hitting the road.